PlayStation 4 Network Problem: How To Fix Connection Issue After The 4.50 Update

 Users who had been experiencing network problems on their PlayStation 4s since the 4.50 update had been getting the cold shoulder from tech support, even though all the complaints were coming immediately after the patch.
 SlashGear reported that Sony technicians were telling people to contact their internet providers, completely avoiding acknowledging that the last update may have been causing the problems.

-However, a writer at Kotaku, who usually connects through ethernet decided to test his unit on wifi to see if he would experience the same problem.
+However, a writer at Kotaku, who usually connects through ethernet, decided to test his unit on WiFi to see if he would experience the same problem.
 While it appeared that his console was connected, trying to enter multiplayer games failed every time.
 While his test was by no means definitive since he was already operating under Update 4.50, it does seem to indicate that the network problems are originating with the PlayStation 4 and not the routers or modems as Sony seemed to suggest.

 PlayStation 4 firmware 4.50 is causing network issues..
 Related Articles: https://t.co/KNLtCJJYAT pic.twitter.com/3S4xHHno7O